Published on June 28, 2019 in Thriving Children

-In addition to a book being something a child can focus on in a difficult time, United Way believes that learning begins at birth.
-That’s why we want to help parents create a reading habit for their newborns that will last a lifetime.
+United Way knows that learning begins at birth.
+But more than just education, reading can also be a source of comfort, joy and family togetherness.
+That’s why we want to help parents create a love of books for their newborns that will last a lifetime.

 Part of that effort is the expansion of our Little Steps initiative.
 In collaboration with several local hospitals, parents receive their baby’s first book, “Tell Me A Story,” during their hospital stay.

 “We want new parents to start a daily reading habit with their children, even for just 20 minutes a day,” said Jeff.

 “Small changes to a daily schedule now can have big impacts later on.”

 Through a partnership with General Motors, the Little Steps program began at three Detroit hospitals —Ascension St. John, Henry Ford and Sinai-Grace.
 Labor and delivery nurses were trained to discuss the importance of reading while giving Little Steps packets to parents.